 Salt damage often shows up in the spring when shrubs, trees and plants sprout leaves resembling drought stress with edges scorched brown or yellow.
 Other signs are stunted leaf or leaf curl as well as leaf drop.
 Salt-saturated soil will result in a gradual weakening of your garden, as the soil can't absorb enough water to allow for proper root development and becomes deficient in potassium and magnesium.

-Don't assume that you can use salt in the winter and do a clean-up in the spring, either.
-"Desalinating soil can take a very long time," says Ron Berezan, an organic gardener for 20 years and operator of The Urban Farmer, Edmonton, Alberta.
+Don't assume that you can use salt in the winter and do a cleanup in the spring, either.
+"Desalinating soil can take a very long time," says Ron Berezan, an organic gardener for over 20 years and operator of The Urban Farmer in Edmonton.
 Treatment for too much salt usually involves repeatedly saturating the affected area with water to wash the salts further into the subsoils.
 Depending on the amount of salt that was used, this may just be relocating the problem.
 "Certainly avoiding using salt in the first place is the best solution," says Berezan.

 Don't feel too smug if you have moved to using the more sophisticated de-icers.
 Many of the de-icers you'll find at the store aren't any better.

 "Salt is salt," warns Joe Lamp'l, host of Garden Smart on PBS and author of The Green Gardener's Guide.
 "Too often we don't use de-icers properly.
-Their job is to loosen ice from below making it easier to shovel or plow, not remove ice completely."
+Their job is to loosen ice from below making it easier to shovel or plow, not remove ice completely," he says.

 Two of the most common "green" de-icers are made with chloride with the same results: